alexellis/alexellis/README.md

 Subscribe today through [GitHub Sponsors](https://github.com/sponsors/alexellis/) to receive weekly emails from me with updates on all my OSS projects and on Kubernetes, Raspberry Pi, Docker, and how to get the most out of Open Source.

-Looking for help with Cloud Native, Kubernetes or OpenFaaS?
+Looking for help with OSS strategy or tech like Cloud Native, Kubernetes, and OpenFaaS?
 [Email me here](mailto:alex@openfaas.com)